jetstreamapp/jetstream/apps/docs/docs/getting-started/getting-started.md

 Jetstream uses OAuth2 for org connections, which means that Jetstream never gains access directly to your password,

-To add an org, click the <button class="button button--link">+ Add Org</button> button at the top of the page.
+To add an org, click the <button className="button button--link">+ Add Org</button> button at the top of the page.

 You will be asked to choose an org type, this determines which Salesforce login url you will be redirected